hyperledger/fabric/docs/source/idemixgen.rst

     Generate a default signer for this Idemix MSP

     Flags:
         -h, --help                Show context-sensitive help (also try --help-long and --help-man).
-        -u, --org-unit=ORG-UNIT  The Organizational Unit of the default signer -a, --admin              Make the default signer admin -e, --enrollment-id=ENROLLMENT-ID
+        --output="idemix-config"  The output directory in which to place artifacts -u, --org-unit=ORG-UNIT   The Organizational Unit of the default signer -a, --admin               Make the default signer admin -e, --enrollmentId=ENROLLMENTID
-                                 The enrollment id of the default signer -r, --revocation-handle=REVOCATION-HANDLE
+                                  The enrollment id of the default signer -r, --revocationHandle=REVOCATIONHANDLE
                                   The handle used to revoke this signer

 For example, we can create a default signer that is a member of organizational unit "OrgUnit1", with enrollment identity "johndoe", revocation handle "1234",